Tobacco and Vaping Product (also known as e-cigarette) Retailers

 Education and Training

 As a retailer, you are responsible for making sure your employees follow federal, state and local tobacco and vaping product regulations.
-We offer online training, phone consultation, and in-person educational visits that you can use to train your staff.
+OHA TRL is available to

 Below are links to downloadable educational materials to help you stay in compliance with all tobacco regulations.